 Children’s Center Staff

-Kalsi Johnson is the current Assistant Director at The Virginia Marx Children’s Center at Westchester Community College and is an emerging leader in the field of early childhood education.
-As part of her lifelong dream of being an educator, Kalsi started her career at Westchester Community College pursing an Associates Degree in Early Childhood Education.
-She graduated from Lehman College with a Master’s Degree in Early Childhood/Special Education, and holds a dual NYS teaching certificate in both Early Childhood Education and Special Education.
+Kalsi Johnson is the Director at The Virginia Marx Children’s Center.
+As part of her lifelong dream of being an educator, Kalsi started her career at Westchester Community College pursuing an Associate’s Degree in Early Childhood Education.
+She graduated from Lehman College with a Bachelor’s Degree in Sociology and a Master’s Degree in Early Childhood/Special Education.
+Kalsi also holds a dual NYS teaching certificate in Early Childhood Education and Special Education.

 As part of the leadership at Virginia Marx Children’s Center and the team of dedicated teachers, Kalsi is committed to providing children with a solid foundation and a safe learning environment that will stimulate their physical, intellectual, social and emotional growth.

-Kalsi also works in an advisory capacity to develop innovative programs and technological tools that seek to enhance literacy skills in low income children.
+In addition to working at the Children’s Center in various capacity, Kalsi is also an adjunct professor at the Westchester Community College teaching courses in the Early Childhood Program and she also works in an advisory capacity to develop innovative programs and technological tools that seek to enhance literacy skills in low income children.